twangodev/cca/docs/AP-United-States-Government-and-Politics/Assignments/scotus-organizer.md

 | Brown v.
 Board of Education                               | 1954 case challenging the doctrine of "separate but equal" in public education.                                            | Declared state laws establishing separate public schools for black and white students unconstitutional.                     | Majority by Earl Warren                    | Landmark in civil rights movement, beginning the process of desegregation in public schools.      | No directly related cases                                                                                                       |
 | Gideon v.
 Wainwright                                      | 1963 case on the right to counsel for criminal defendants under the Sixth Amendment.                                       | Held that states are required to provide counsel in criminal cases fordefendants unable to afford their own attorneys.      | Majority by Hugo Black                     | Ensured the right to counsel, fundamentally changing criminal defense in the U.S.                 | No directly related cases                                                                                                       |
 | Schneck v.
 United States                                  | 1919 case dealing with enforcement of the Espionage Act during World War I, particularly speech that obstructed the draft. | Held that speech creating a "clear and present danger" of substantive evils Congress has right to prevent can be curtailed. | Majority by Oliver Wendell Holmes          | Introduced the "clear and present danger" test, impacting interpretations of free speech.         | No directly related cases                                                                                                       |

-McCulloch v.
-Maryland - No direct related cases from the provided list.
-United States v.
-Lopez - No direct related cases from the provided list.
-Marbury v.
-Madison - No direct related cases from the provided list.
-Engel v.
-Vitale -
-Wisconsin v.
-Yoder -
-Tinker v.
-De Moines Independent Community School District - New York Times Co v.
-United States -
-McDonald v.
-Chicago - No direct related cases from the provided list.
-Baker v.
-Carr -
-Shaw v.
-Reno -
-Citizens United v.
-Federal Election Commission - No direct related cases from the provided list.
-Brown v.
-Board of Education - No direct related cases from the provided list.
-Gideon v.
-Wainwright - No direct related cases from the provided list.
-Schneck v.
-United States - No direct related cases from the provided list.